Read through this entire guide

 Go grocery shopping, so you have everything you need on hand.

 Measure your waist, hips, bust, thigh, and bicep with a fabric measuring tape Write all of this down on the Weight Tracker.

 Take before photos.
 You do not need to send them to me.

 What you’re eating 5 Days a Week

-Two Days a week will be regular macro days based on your My Fitness Pal recommendations.
+One to two days a week will be regular macro days based on your My Fitness Pal recommendations.
 On these days, you will be eating 50% carbs, 30% fat, and 20% protein.

 Your actual macro counts will be determined on My Fitness Pal.
 Please thoroughly read How To Track Your Macros.
 Please let me know if you need my assistance.

 We are essentially replacing carbohydrates from your diet with fat and keeping your protein intake the same.
 Your blood sugar is going to stay in a much steadier state, and you're going to experience fewer cravings over time.

 A 145 (lb) woman who has a goal weight of 125 lbs would have the following macro counts on a Regular Macro Day.

 Carbohydrates 196g - 50% (196 g x 4 calories = 784 calories)